dangi13/fork-test-automation/fork-ui/README.md

 the test suite execution will start and you can see the execution report under **test-result** folder.

-**How to run test on BrowserStack**
+**How to run test on BrowserStack**   :cloud_with_lightning_and_rain:   :rocket:
 I have created a github workflow for this project that will execute the script on BrowserStack

 On this repository

 1. Go to Actions tab in this repository
 2. Click on workflow `Fork UI Automation`
 3. Click on `Run workflow` dropdown